WordPress/phpunit-test-runner/README.md

 Connect to a remote environment over SSH by having the CI job provision the SSH key:

-    # 1. Create a SSH key pair for the controller to use
+    # 1. Create an SSH key pair for the controller to use
     ssh-keygen -t rsa -b 4096 -C "travis@travis-ci.org"
     # 2. base64 encode the private key for use with the environment variable
     cat ~/.ssh/id_rsa | base64 --wrap=0
     # 3. Append id_rsa.pub to authorized_keys so the CI service can SSH in
     cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys

-Use a more complex SSH connection process by creating a SSH alias:
+Use a more complex SSH connection process by creating an SSH alias:

     # 1. Add the following to ~/.ssh/config to create a 'wpt' alias
     Host wpt
       Hostname 123.45.67.89
       User wpt
       Port 1234
-    # 2. Use 'wpt' wherever you might normally use a SSH connection string
+    # 2. Use 'wpt' wherever you might normally use an SSH connection string
     ssh wpt

 ## Running